The Great Akihabara Shrine

 Festivals and celebrations

-- Kanda Matsuri, one of the three biggest festivals in Tokyo since 1600, held every odd-numbered year, during a weekend in mid-May.
-Kanda Myojin is the starting point of the procession;
+First for Kanda Matsuri, one of the three biggest festivals in Tokyo since 1600, held every odd-numbered year, during a weekend in mid-May.
+Kanda Myojin is the starting point of the processions.

-- Around January 6 each year, to wish for success in business for the coming year;
+Then, around January 6 each year, people come to pray for success in business for the coming year.

-- A little bit before mid-January each year, during three days for Daikoku Matsuri;
+Daikoku Matsuri shortly follows, a little bit before mid-January each year, during three days.

-- Lastly in November each year, the more informal ritual celebration of Shichi-go-san dedicated to children.
+Lastly in November each year, the more informal ritual celebration of Shichi-go-san is dedicated to children.